digitalbond/Redpoint/README.md

 ####Usage

-Inside a Terminal Window/Command Prompt use one of the following commands where <host> is the target you wish you scan for S7 PLCs.
+Inside a Terminal Window/Command Prompt use one of the following commands where <host> is the target you wish you scan for Modicon PLCs.

 	Windows: nmap -p 502 --script modicon-info.nse -sV <host>